Musab005/GmailSorter/README.md

-# Cognitive Inbox - A Real-Time Conversational Email Assistant
+# Zephyr - A Conversational Email Assistant

 Developing a conversational email assistant using langchain.